starsite/FileMaker-Swift/README.md

 # SwiftFM

-SwiftFM is a framework for working with the FileMaker Data API.
+SwiftFM is a Swift wrapper for working with the FileMaker Data API.

 ---